15 Beautiful DIY Wood Clock Ideas in 2022

 Large Rustic Stenciled Pallet Clock

-Yet another beautiful pallet wood project comes to you in the form of this gorgeous, large, stenciled clock.
+Yet another beautiful pallet wood project comes to you in the form of this gorgeous, large, stenciled wall clock.

 You’ll need some old pallet wood, a stencil you love, some paint, and some basic tools.
 But if you’ve got access to all of that, you can make it.
 It’s simple enough that even the lesser-handy folks can make one.